We answer some of your most pressing questions on COVID-19 life with a newborn…

 If I have symptoms of coronavirus, should I breastfeed my baby?

-Current guidance is that you can continue to breastfeed your baby but just take precautions.
+Yes, you can continue to breastfeed your baby but just take extra precautions.
 Read more in our article here.

-Don’t forget that even in these strange, challenging times, there is always support and kindness when you need it.
+Don’t forget that even in these strange, challenging times, there is always support when you need it.

 Institute of Health Visitors.
 (2020) **Parenting Through Coronavirus (COVID-19)**.
 Available here: https://ihv.org.uk/families/parenting-through-coronavirus-covid-19/ [Accessed 31 March 2020]